siberianfox/tinygwiki/Programming-TinyG-with-the-Atmel-AVRISP-Mkii-Programmer.md

 * If you get a dialog about upgrading the firmware on the programmer at any point, do it.
 You may need to re-plug afterwards to re-establish connection.
 * From the drop-down menus select Tools / Program AVR.
 Choose Auto Connect or Connect.
 The programmer dialog box should appear after connection.
 * The header line should read "AVRISP mkII in PDI mode with ATxmega192A3" (or ATxmega192A3U).
 If it does not, go to the Main tab and select the device as ATxmega192A3.
-* Next go to the fuses and program them according to [here](https://github.com/synthetos/TinyG/wiki/Programming-TinyG-with-the-Atmel-AVRISP-Mkii-Programmer#fuses).
+* Next go to the Fuses tab and program them according to [here](https://github.com/synthetos/TinyG/wiki/Programming-TinyG-with-the-Atmel-AVRISP-Mkii-Programmer#fuses).
 If you are not installing the boot loader select BOOTRST to be "Application Reset".
-If you are installing the bootloader select "Boot Loader Reset"
+If you are installing the bootloader select "Boot Loader Reset".
+* Next go to the Program tab and program the flash.
+Setting are:
+ * Erase device before programming (checked)
+ * Verify device after programming (checked)
+ * Input HEX file - select the tinyg.hex you want
+* Hit the Program button.
+You should see progress bars for programming and verification and a bunch of messages in the message window ending with "Leaving programming mode..
+OK!"
+* If not, check the following
+ * TinyG blue power light is on
+ * green light in on in the programmer / USB connection is made to host
+ * device is selected ATxmega192A3
+ * hex file is found and is not corrupt
+ * AVRISP2 firmware is up-to-date

 ### Atmel Studio 6